 - Set the Instant Pot to the Sauté function and add the olive oil and the onion.
 Sauté the onion, stirring frequently, for 5 minutes until browned.

-- Once browned, add the red pepper, garlic, cumin powder and smoked paprika and stir over the heat for a minute or two. (add a splash of water if it starts to burn on the bottom).
+- Once browned, add the red pepper, garlic, cumin powder, smoked paprika and salt, and stir over the heat for a minute or two. (add a splash of water if it starts to burn on the bottom).

 - Leave to release the pressure naturally for 10 minutes then quick release.
-Once the steam has all released and the valve has dropped down, open the lid and stir the chili to combine.
+Once the steam has all released and the valve has dropped down, open the lid and stir the black bean & adzuki bean chilli well.

 Stove Top Instructions

-- In a shallow casserole, Dutch oven or sauté pan, pour in the olive oil and add the onion.
-Sauté over the heat, stirring frequently, for 5 minutes until browned.
+- In a shallow casserole, Dutch oven or large frying pan, pour in the olive oil and set over a medium-high heat.
+Once the oil is hot, add the onion and sauté over the heat, stirring frequently, for 5 minutes until browned.

-- Just as for the IP version, add the bell pepper, garlic, cumin powder and smoked paprika and continue to sauté for another minute.
+- Add the bell pepper, garlic, cumin powder, smoked paprika and salt, and continue to sauté for another minute.

 - Add the remaining ingredients, give it a good stir, put the lid on, turn the heat down and simmer over a low heat for 30-40 minutes, stirring occasionally.